Monday, November 26, 2007

 Bad everything

 Because as an educator, I am a civil servant and the civil service has Standard Operating Procedures (SOPs) for everything, there is a circular out there that says I am not allowed to blog about work.
 And my work is often correcting bad English.
 The problem is that it is so tempting to mock bad English, not bad students, just bad English.
-Now that we've been specifically told not to do that, I have to find other outlets to release the need to mock.
+Now that we've been specifically told

 Thankfully, I live in Singapore, where we pretend to be an English speaking society but actually, most of us really suck at the English.
 So all one has to do is to cast one's eye around and you get enough to fill a journal.
-I know a friend who used to sit at MacDonalds and eavesdrop on conversations for a linguisti
+I know a friend who used to sit at MacDonalds and eavesdrop on conversations for a linguistics paper.

 Anyway, in the last week, I have been presented with opportunities to mock two weaknesses of Singapoeans.
 One, the aforementioned bad English and two, bad logic.